guen-ynk/Xor-Cipher/README.md

 # XorCpyher
 File Encryption/Decryption using XOR

-Python and C implementation of Xor File Cypher can be found here
+Python, Numpy-Python, RUST and C implementation of Xor File Cypher can be found here

 Peformance can be compared, since both give time stamps.